cylc/cylc-doc/src/user-guide/running-suites.rst

-Without a suite passphrase the amount of information revealed by a suite server program is determined by the public access privilege level set in :cylc:conf:`flow.rc[authentication]` and optionally overridden in suites with :cylc:conf:`[cylc][authentication]`.
+Without a suite passphrase the amount of information revealed by a suite server program is determined by the public access privilege level set in :cylc:conf:`global.cylc[authentication]` and optionally overridden in suites with :cylc:conf:`[cylc][authentication]`.

 See Cylc privilege levels: :py:obj:`cylc.flow.network.authorisation.Priv`.